Welcome to the Hints, Tips section of our website.

 everything in this folder.

-built into the different versions of Windows are painfully slow.
+built into the different versions of Windows to optimize

 to remember to defragment.